Mach Rider

 is a vehicular combat racing video game developed by HAL Laboratory and published by Nintendo.
-It was first released for the Famicom in Japan in 1985, and for the Nintendo Entertainment System in North America in 1986 and for the PAL region in 1987.
-It was released on the Virtual Console for the Wii (2007), Nintendo 3DS (2013), and Wii U (2014).
+It was first released for the Famicom console and Nintendo VS. System arcade board in Japan in 1985, then in North America for the VS. System in 1985 and Nintendo Entertainment System in 1986, and then for the PAL region in 1987.
+It was released on the Virtual Console for the Wii (2007), Nintendo 3DS (2013), Wii U (2014), and on the Nintendo Classics service (2024).

 The Japanese Famicom release can use the Famicom Data Recorder to save custom tracks.
 The feature was missing from the American and European releases, but was retained in all versions of the Virtual Console release except for the 3DS version.

 Development

 In 1972, Nintendo originally released a plastic race car or hot rod toy called Mach Rider.
 It has a ramp for jumping and a stick shift with three different kinds of meters.
 The car is placed inside of it, to be charged up and released at high speed.